getcarina/getcarina.com/_best-practices/docker-best-practices-data-stateful-applications.md

 Both options perform the same task: create a volume in the container that is mapped to a directory on the host itself.
 In both cases, the location of the volume is irrelevant.
-The only variation is that, if you do care about the volume's location from the host's perspective, you can use `docker run` with the `-v` flag to request mounting a particular file or directory from the host
+However, if you do care about the volume's location from the host's perspective, you can use `docker run` with the `-v` flag to request mounting a particular file or directory from the host